Al St. John: Final years

 For a decade after the end of his motion-picture career, he made assorted personal appearances at fairs, rodeos, on television, and at overseas US military bases.
 He also performed with traveling live-action productions such as the Tommy Scott Wild West Show.

+St. John had unwittingly missed an opportunity to co-star in a popular network-television series.
+In 1953 Buster Crabbe was preparing a new adventure series, Captain Gallant of the Foreign Legion, to be filmed on location in North Africa.
+According to the book biography of Buster Crabbe's longtime director Sam Newfield, "Asked who he'd like for a sidekick in the series, Crabbe immediately thought of his good friend and longtime sidekick Al 'Fuzzy' St. John.
+So he requested Fuzzy.
+His hopes were dashed when he found that they had hired Fuzzy Knight instead, thinking that he was the 'Fuzzy' that Crabbe had asked for."

 St. John's death on January 21, 1963, occurred while he was touring with Scott.
 According to his obituaries, he suffered a massive heart attack at a motel in Lyons, Georgia, as he prepared for a special appearance at a nearby American Legion club.
 It was also widely reported in news accounts that the 70-year-old veteran entertainer died at the motel "in the arms of his wife, Flo-Bell Moore".
 After a private funeral service in Lyons, St. John's body was sent to Macon, Georgia, for cremation.
 His ashes were then transferred to Homosassa Springs, Florida, where they were "deposited" at Fuzzy and Flo-Bell's permanent residence on the couple's "Double F Ranch".